git-of-aj/dp-203/synapse.md

 Example Real-Life Use Case:
 Suppose you have received a CSV file containing some important data, and you want to quickly analyze its contents.
 Instead of first copying the data into your database, you can use the `OPENROWSET` function to directly read the data from the CSV file in your query.
 This way, you can quickly perform a one-time analysis without permanently storing the data in your database.

-In summary, external database objects are more suited for persistent and frequent access to data in external sources, while the `OPENROWSET` function is ideal for temporary and ad-hoc data retrieval without the need for long-term connections.
+In summary, external database objects are more suited for persistent and frequent access to data in external sources, while the `OPENROWSET` function is ideal for temporary and ad-hoc data retrieval without the need for long-term connections

+## The CREATE EXTERNAL TABLE AS SELECT (CETAS) statement
+- You can use CREATE EXTERNAL TABLE AS SELECT (CETAS) in dedicated SQL pool or serverless SQL pool to complete the following tasks:

+1.Create an external table
+2.Export, in parallel, the results of a Transact-SQL SELECT statement to:
+- Hadoop
+- Azure Storage Blob
+- Azure Data Lake Storage Gen2

+**EXPLAIN LIKE BELOW**:
+In easy language, the `CREATE EXTERNAL TABLE AS SELECT` (CETAS) statement in Azure Synapse Analytics is like a magic spell that lets you create a new table in your database by copying data from an external source or an existing table.

+Imagine you have a bunch of data stored in an Excel file, a CSV file, or another database, and you want to work with that data in your database.
+With CETAS, you can create a new table in your database and fill it with the data you select from an external source or an existing table.

+Here's how it works:

+1. You first specify the structure of the new table you want to create, including its columns and data types.

+2. Then, you write a SELECT statement that specifies which data you want to copy into the new table.
+This SELECT statement can either retrieve data from an external source (like an Excel file) or an existing table in your database.

+3. When you run the CETAS statement, it works its magic, creating the new table and filling it with the selected data.
+Now you have a brand new table in your database that contains the data you wanted.

+This CETAS statement is a powerful tool because it allows you to bring in data from different places and store it in your database for further analysis and manipulation.
+It's like summoning a new table with just the data you need, without the hassle of manually creating the table's structure and inserting the data one by one.